EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I started to explore Jupyter Notebooks.
 I learned about cells and how code runs and I started to manipulate some college major data in a CSV file.

 Tomorrow I will probably finish the work with that.
+### R1D68
+Today I finished the challenges for exploring Python data in a Jupyter notebook.

+I learned how to get certain information out of data frames and add stuff to them as well.

+I also started a new challenge with another Jupyter notebook about programming language data.
+Tomorrow I am going to learn to plot data for visualizations.